iMSA Program Requirements

 Annual iMSA Course Offerings

-For your convenience, we provide you with an Annual View of iMSA Course Offerings to give you a good idea of when our courses are offered throughout the year.
+iMSA students can follow the basic accounting or tax path.
+The Data Analytics concentration is transcriptable.
+Students must submit a Graduate Student Request form.
+For your convenience, we provide you with an Annual View of the iMSA Course Offerings to provide an overview of when our courses are offered throughout the year.